elevate your giving

 Designed for funds that are generally short term in nature and are focused on the investment of capital with minimal risk.

-professional advisor program
+financial advisor program

 Donors establishing funds of $200,000 or more may recommend their preferred investment advisor to manage the investment of the charitable fund assets.